ivanjovanovic/hiper/README.md

 ## Design

 * Hiper monad is a Reader monad as it keeps the default configuration.
+* Hiper monad is a Writer monad to write all the configuration before parsing the data
 * Hiper monad is IO monad as it needs to read config from files and network.

+* Intermediate representation for writing to and reading from in a type safe way.
+* Example is deiko-config that parses HOCON.
+Here other formats should be parsed.

 ## Viper inspiration
 Viper is a complete configuration solution for go applications including 12 factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats.
 It supports: